6 Things Every Couple Needs to Know About Using Sex Toys

-So, you’re interested in sex toys.
-Good for you.
-Know that you’re not alone.
-In 2015, the sex toy market was worth around $15 billion worldwide.
-By 2017, that number had jumped up by almost ten billion dollars.
-By 2023, experts expect the market to climb upwards of $35 billion.
-With numbers like that, it’s safe to say we’ve got a lot of product around the globe.
-Indeed, adult novelty items are gaining steam.
-But just because a subject loses its taboo doesn’t mean we become any better informed.
-Americans, it seems, are a hugely under educated demographic when it comes to sex, especially the kinky variety, and by extension, sex toys.
+It is true that adult novelty items are gaining steam.
+However, just because a subject loses its taboo doesn’t mean we become any better informed.
+Americans, it seems, are a hugely undereducated demographic when it comes to sex, especially the kinky variety, and by extension, the best sex toys for couples and individuals.
 We reached out to the experts in order to help fill this particular knowledge gap.
 Because the more we know, the better we play.
 With others, and with ourselves.

 “If you and your partner have discussed the potential of adding a toy and there is already consent on trying something new, then yeah go for it, says Kit Richardson, a certified sex educator and buyer for a major New York City sex toy retailer.
 “But only embark on this endeavor if the communication has been there.”

 She adds: “Much like sex, there’s nothing worse than when you don’t communicate and surprise your partner with something new that they may or may not be comfortable with.
 Maybe plan a date night where you both head to your local sex store and shop together.
 It’s a great place to be inspired.”

 Stick to Sex Toys Made From “Body Safe” Materials